MTrajK/dotnet-projects/DotNet.MCP/README.md

 # .NET MCP
-.NET demos (with a presentation) that explain using MCP servers from MCP clients (Claude Desktop) and how to create a MCP server using .NET.
+What is MCP and why is it needed? .NET demos (with a presentation) that explain MCP model and MCP server implementation using .NET sdk.

 ## Project structure
 - [Docs](https://github.com/MTrajK/dotnet-projects/tree/main/DotNet.MCP/Docs) - PowerPoint presentation and some notes.